catherineisonline/pizza-time-with-react/README.md

 - Finally made the navigation menu work, specifically links!
 It's still not 100% clear however it is the first time I heard about Routers and Link tags.
 I had navigation inside header which caused me a problem so if it's your first time working with React, it's much easier to have navigation menu component separately.
 - Instead of JS I used TypeScript for navigation.
 I am not sure exactly why it wasn't working with JS and the tutorial I used was also based on TypeScript, so I decided to try it out.
 - I started working with Menu page now and created an object of menu items.
 Working with objects is also a little but more different and it's wasn't as easy to take out the values.
 The best method I found is using a map method.
 Still have to look into this more.

+#### Day 3

+- Today I finally finished most of the clickable links.
+Now you are able to move to another page where only two components remain consistant - header and footer navigation.
+I also added functionality - everytime you move to another page you will end up at the top of the page.
+So, if you click on any link in footer, next page will start at the top.
+Previously it would start at the bottom.

+- I also added a lot of new items to menu categories.
+I decided not to spend too much time on content(even though I am having fun with it) and duplicated it 2x times in order to I have a lot of items on the menu.
+So if you see some items repeating, it was made on purpose.

+- I also had an issue with importing function as simply as I can with image, for instance.
+If I declared some function with const SomeFunction, for example and imported it, it didn't work.
+I decided to go easy way and repeat the function in several components instead.
+I will definitely get back to this.

+- I also moved main page components into one file.
+I do love having everything as separate as possible so I can understand the workflow better, however I ended up having too many files and it got messy.
+The components did remain separate however they are just located in the same file now.

 ## Useful Resources